 Most owners have found that the average fit and active dog can handle running next to a bike for about 3 km a day, maybe more if you split the sessions up, your dog is very active, and he isn’t running mostly on pavement.

-Let Fido run next to your bike until he’s tired and then it’s into the dog bike trailer for a rest while you keep right on going!
-Having your friend sit next to you while you stop and take in some awesome views or just stop for a drink at a coffee shop along the way will make you happy you were able to bring him along!
+Let Fido run next to your bike until he’s tired and then its into the dog bike trailer for a rest while you keep right on going!
+Having your friend cuddle with you while you sleep out under the stars and sip your morning coffee in the wilderness will make you so happy you were able to bring him along!

 Now that we’ve determined that some of the many reasons why getting a bike trailer could make your life easier and more fun, let’s talk about how to choose the right bike trailer for you and your k9’s unique needs.